 Professor Ponnusamy Saravanan FRCP

-Professor Saravanan is a professor and honorary consultant physician in diabetes, endocrinology and metabolism at Warwick Medical School, University of Warwick and George Eliot Hospital, Nuneaton.
-He serves as a non-executive director for Coventry and Warwickshire Partnership NHS Trust.
-He is the current editor-in-chief for the RCP’s journal Clinical Medicine and joint editor-in-chief for the specialty journal Current Opinion in Endocrinology, Diabetes and Obesity.
-He is the founder-director of the international Doctoral Training Programme, which focuses on research capacity-building activities in low- and middle-income countries.
-He splits his time equally between clinical and research activity.
+Professor Ponnusamy Saravanan (Sara) is a professor and honorary consultant physician specialising in diabetes, endocrinology and metabolism at Warwick Medical School, University of Warwick, and George Eliot Hospital in Nuneaton.
+He serves as a non-executive director on the Coventry and Warwickshire Mental Health Trust Board and recently concluded his role as diabetes lead for the NIHR West Midlands Research Delivery Network.
+Sara is the editor-in-chief of the Royal College of Physicians' journal, Clinical Medicine and joint editor-in-chief for Current Opinion in Endocrinology, Diabetes and Obesity.

 Thursday 14 May